 Our results are in general agreement with the well established picture that the bulk of iron in the ICM is produced at early epochs, approximately at z > 2, well before cluster virialization (see Willis et al. 2020).
-On the other hand, the signal of evolution of the iron peak, despite it being statistically weak, shows the complex effects of more recent processes occurring after cluster virialization (roughly z < 1), including the star formation and supernova explosion in member galaxies, the galaxy-scale dynamical activities which eject metals from the galaxies to the ICM, and the ICM motions induced by AGN feedback activities that continuously transport the metals from the cluster center to the outer regions.
+On the other hand, the signal of evolution of the iron peak, despite statistically weak, shows the complex effects of more recent processes, occurring after cluster virialization (roughly z < 1), including the star formation and supernova explosion in member galaxies, the galaxy-scale dynamical activities which eject metals from the galaxies to the ICM, and the ICM motions induced by AGN feedback activities that continuously transport the metals from the cluster center to the outer regions.
 In particular, in Liu et al. (2018) we have shown the spatial broadening of the iron peak in a sample of 41 most relaxed Chandra clusters.
-However, in order to measure the size of the iron peak accurately, the sample in Liu et al. (2018) was selected with a strict requirement on cluster relaxation and we were not able to obtain any significant constraint on the evolution of the iron peak in mass.
-In this work, using a sample that is >4 times larger, we find weak evidence for the evolution of the normalized mass content iron peak.
-We stress, however, that both the samples of Liu et al. (2018) and this work suffer from a not-well-defined selection in the total cluster mass.
+However, in order to measure the size of the iron peak accurately, the sample of Liu et al. (2018) was selected with a strict requirement on cluster relaxation, and we were not able to obtain any significant constraint on the evolution of the iron peak in mass.
+In this work, using a > 4 times larger sample, we find weak evidence for the evolution of the normalized mass content iron peak.
+We stress, however, that both the samples of Liu et al. (2018) and this work, suffer by a not-well-defined selection in the total cluster mass.
 A coherent evolutionary picture of iron in the ICM will be reached only with a complete and large sample of galaxy clusters.

 At present, the best sample is provided by the combination of the Chandra and XMM-Newton archives.
-Depending on the mass selection that can be adopted, the total number of clusters may reach ~1000.
+Depending on the mass selection one could adopt, the total number of clusters may reach $\sim$ 1000.
 Clearly, a proper spatially resolved analysis is feasible only for about 1/3 of the sample, while most of the clusters could be characterized by the X-ray morphology, a single temperature, and a single, average abundance.
 The abundance measurement would be emission-weighted, unless some priors on the abundance profile are assumed, to be combined with the observed surface brightness profile.
 In practice, the application of what we have learned with this sample to the largest sample that can be assembled today, would provide us with the most comprehensive study on ICM chemical evolution.
-Clearly, the ultimate test on the robustness of this approach would be available only when a mission like Athena (e.g., Barret et al. 2020), Lynx (Vikhlinin 2019) or AXIS (Mushotzky et al. 2019) would provide access to a large number of well-characterized, spatially resolved clusters with a wide range of halo mass and redshift.
-In particular, we stress the importance of keeping in line with a Chandra-like resolution, which is the only means with which we may sample the X-ray emission at scales below 10 kpc at any redshift, a mandatory requirement for any proper investigation of the core properties of medium and high-z clusters.
+Clearly, the ultimate test on the robustness of this approach would be available only when a mission like Athena (e.g., Barret et al. 2019), Lynx (Vikhlinin 2019) or AXIS (Mushotzky et al. 2019) will provide the access to a large number of well-characterized, spatially resolved cluster in a wide range of halo mass and redshift.
+In particular, we stress the importance of keeping in line with a Chandra-like resolution, which is the only mean to sample the X-ray emission at scales below 10 kpc at any redshift, a mandatory requirement to properly investigate the core properties of medium and high-z clusters.